MosesEllermann/platform.ecrumedia.com/UNDERSTANDING_EXIT_143.md

 **This is the CORRECT behavior!** The SSH action runs your script, then closes the connection.

+> **Update (Nov 2025):** The deploy workflow now traps SIGTERM inside the SSH script (see `.github/workflows/deploy.yml`).
+You'll still see the informational "SIGTERM received" message, but the GitHub Actions job now exits successfully.

 ---

 ## Why It Might Seem Wrong